Domain Names: Is Anyone really interested other than Investors or Brokers?

 So slowly I’ve been taking my sites down.
 Also at one time I was making about $1000 or more a year by having my unused domain names Parked.
 That is, parked at my registrar and making money when visitors clicked on their ads.

 I didn’t Track Profits on my Domains

 Because domains were not a business for me, I never kept track of how much money I made or loss on them.
 I should have.
 But I seriously doubt I lost money on my domains.
 I almost surely made a profit.
 My main costs were renewal fees which have gone up over the years.

 I say that when thinking I probably sold somewhere between $25,000 – $30,000 worth of domain sales.
 Then made several thousand dollars from parking revenue.
 I still have hopefully one or more domain names worth something – if I can find a buyer.

 I have a few domains useful for membership sites that I can use myself or almost certainly sell at a profit.
 Two such domains I just bought and plan to put a site on one of them, SmartSeniorsOnline.com shortly.
 You’ll note many of my domains are listed for sale at my registrar although I’m not actively trying to sell them.

-Although not exactly domain revenue, I made at least $1000 from small affiliate commissions from ads on my sites.
+Although not exactly domain revenue, I made at least $1000 a year, sometimes more, from small affiliate commissions from ads on my sites.
 That would not have happened had I not had those domains.